temporalio/sdk-ruby/README.md

 #### Invoking Activities

-* Activities are executed with `Temporalio::Workflow.execute_activity` which accepts the activity class or a string/symbol activity name.
+* Activities are executed with `Temporalio::Workflow.execute_activity`, which accepts the activity class or a string/symbol activity name.
 * Activity options are kwargs on the `execute_activity` method.
 Either `schedule_to_close_timeout` or `start_to_close_timeout` must be set.